The Divine Fury: Plot

-The film tells the story of Yong-hoo (Park Seo-joon), a martial arts champion who gains divine powers to fight against a powerful evil force.
-After a tragic childhood, which involved the deaths of his parents, Yong-hoo has harbored deep resentment towards the Almighty.
-He uses this anger to become a successful MMA fighter.
-After a bout in the United States, he develops a stigmata, which forces him to seek the help of a Father Ahn (Ahn Sung-ki).
-The priest, who is an exorcist, sees potential in Yong-hoo after his wound defeated a demon.
-The two partner to battle demonic activity in Korea.
+The film tells the story of Yong-hoo (Park Seo-joon), a martial arts champion who gains divine powers to fight a powerful evil force.
+After a tragic childhood in which both of his parents died, Yong-hoo harbors deep resentment toward the Almighty.
+He channels his anger to become a successful MMA fighter.
+After a bout in the United States, he develops a stigmata, which forces him to seek the help of Father Ahn (Ahn Sung-ki).
+The priest, who is an exorcist, sees potential in Yong-hoo after his wound defeats a demon.
+The two partner up to battle demonic activity in Korea and run up against the disciple of evil, Ji-shin.